Belgium

 hours/week

-Belgian minimum wage is determined and regularly updated by sectoral Collective Bargaining Agreements (CBAs).
+Specifically, sectoral Collective Bargaining Agreements (CBAs) determine and regularly update the Belgian minimum wage.
 When a specific sector's joint committee has not established a minimum wage, the national minimum wage applies.

 • National Minimum Wage: €2,070.48 per month

-Total employer costs in Belgium are generally estimated at 27.78% of the employee's gross salary.
+In total, employer costs in Belgium are generally estimated at 27.78% of the employee's gross salary.
+As your Employer of Record in Belgium, MBRemote calculates and manages all statutory contributions on your behalf.

 Mandatory Employer Contributions: